Jeonju

-Jeonju (전주, /ko/, lit.
-'Perfect region') (Note: The name Jeonju literally means "Perfect Region" (from the hanja 全 [전; jeon] for perfect, 州 [주; ju] for region)) is the capital and largest city of North Jeolla Province, South Korea.
+Jeonju (/ko/, lit.
+'Perfect region') (Note: The name Jeonju literally means "Perfect Region" (from the hanja 全 [전; jeon] for perfect, 州 [주; ju] for region)) is the capital and largest city of the state of Jeonbuk, South Korea.
 It is both urban and rural due to the closeness of Wanju County which almost entirely surrounds Jeonju (Wanju County has many residents who work in Jeonju).
 It is an important tourist center famous for South Korean cuisine, historic buildings, sports activities, and innovative festivals.

 In May 2012, Jeonju was chosen as a Creative City for Gastronomy as part of UNESCO's Creative Cities Network.
 This honor recognizes the city's traditional home cooking handed down over thousands of years, its active public and private food research, a system of nurturing talented chefs, and its hosting of distinctive food festivals.

 Jeonju is a city with over 1,300 years of history and culture.
 The city has produced many scholars and has a developed publishing industry.